 speaker

 John Bumgardner

-Okay, thanks for that.
-Then there's a follow-up in terms of promotion.
-The distribution of this category has changed a lot since the last material wave of input cost deflation.
+Okay.
+Thanks for that.
+And then as a follow-up, in terms of promotions, The distribution of this category has changed a lot since the last material wave of input cost deflation.
 E-commerce is much larger.
 Specialty is much smaller.
-You've got food and mass with more distribution.
-Has the shift in retailers, has that impacted at all, sort of the net focus from the trade on discounting?
-I imagine grocers are less inclined to use proteins as a traffic driver than a GNC would be.
+You've got food in mass with more distribution.
+Has the shift in retailers, has that impacted at all sort of the net focus from the trade on discounting?
+I mean, I'd imagine grocers are less inclined to use protein as a traffic driver than GNC would be.
 So is it fair to think that on the downside of this commodity cycle, there's going to be less pressure to discount emanating from retailers relative to past cycles?

 speaker

 It's an interesting question.
 We do see less.
-I would, so I guess I would answer it slightly.
-Okay, so I think that there will be discounting.
-Based on our experience, you see less depth in kind of more mainstream distribution.
-So specialty, for instance, seems to go deeper on those promotions.
-So I think the overall promotional frequency will probably be around the same, but I think the depth will be different, will be less.
+So I guess I would answer it slightly.
+OK, so I think that there will be discounting.
+Based on our experience, you see less depth in kind of more mainstream So specialty, for instance, seems to go deeper on those promotions.
+So I think the overall promotional frequency will probably be around the same, but I think the depth will be different, will be less seen.

+speaker